Aastik243/exclusiveTV/README.md

 You can access the live API documentation hosted on Postman to explore and interact with the endpoints.

 [View API Documentation](https://documenter.getpostman.com/view/30811221/2sAYXFjJ74)

+## Technologies Used
+This project is built using the following technologies:

+- Node.js
+- Express.js
+- MongoDB
+- AWS S3
+- Postman